lancekuo/terraform-docker-swarm/README.md

-This document describes how to build a Docker swarm mode with monitoring setup in a AWS VPC using Terraform.
+This document describes how to build a Docker swarm  with monitoring setup in a AWS VPC using Terraform.

 The repository here has three major parts.
 * Customized AMI
 * Docker swarm mode
 * Prometheus with Grafana
+* Examples
+  * Logging
+  * Reverse proxy
+  * Dynamic storage
 ```
               ┌──────────────────────────────┐
               │ Docker VPC                   │